Asbestos Buildings

 - Rooftops

-- Walls behind stoves, heaters & fireplaces
+- Walls behind stoves, heaters, and fireplaces

 Asbestos Banned as a Construction Material

-Because of the increased awareness of the harmful effects of asbestos in the body, the U.S. has banned the use of asbestos as a construction material and old buildings still affixed with asbestos containing products are encouraged to have them removed.
+Because of the increased awareness of the harmful effects of asbestos in the body, the U.S. has banned the use of asbestos as a construction material, and owners of old buildings with asbestos-containing products are encouraged to have them removed.
+If a home was built after 1980, it is safe to assume it has no asbestos in it, as asbestos in construction materials was more common prior to that date.

 Asbestos Removal from Buildings

-The removal and sealing of asbestos containing materials should always be performed by a trained professional.
+The removal and sealing of asbestos-containing materials should always be performed by a trained professional.